 Lowest grade a student can earn: Level 1

 Levels Percentage Equivalents

 Level 2 65-72

 Grade Level Benchmark Reading Level (Students must be reading at this level by June for promotion)

-• The four marking period grades are NOT cumulative; they represent the grade earned for the marking period only.
+• The three marking period grades are NOT cumulative; they represent the grade earned for the marking period only.

 Parent Teacher Conferences

-The parent teacher conference schedule for the current school year is below.
+The parent teacher conferences are in November and March.
+Please check the calendar for the dates.
 The teachers will be scheduling conference times with each family.
 All conferences will be virtual this year.
 Please come on time to your conference.
 If you are late, you will be asked to reschedule with the teacher.